 Nearby town – Sagres

-Since we had a car we decided to go explore some of the surrounding towns…they are a little less touristy and some of the beaches are amazing.
-Check out my post “Weekend Getaway to Sagres, Portugal; Accommodation, Food, Nightlife & Beaches” for more details on this beautiful little town!
-You’ll find Cape St. Vincent in Sagres which provides AMAZING views of the Atlantic.
+Since we had a car we decided to go explore some of the surrounding towns…they are a bit less touristy and some of the beaches are amazing.
+Check out my post “Weekend Getaway to Sagres, Portugal” for more details on this beautiful little town!
+You’ll find Cape St. Vincent in Sagres which offers AMAZING views of the Atlantic.